 For the potstickers, I use frozen potstickers from Trader Joe’s.
 They’re called Thai vegetable gyoza.
+(They’re on my list of 16 favorite vegan Trader Joe’s products.)
 But of course, use whatever vegetable potstickers you prefer.

 I always have potstickers in the freezer to use as a side for a stir-fry or on their own as a snack.
 But they also add something hearty to a soup.
 Plus, when they break open in the soup, the thinly chopped vegetables inside come pouring out, adding a variety of textures to the soup.